em7/cl-cookbook/dynamic-libraries.md

 (build-core-and-die libcallback "." :compression t)
 ~~~

-Now, we have a couple of new files.
+Now you have a couple of new files.

-`libcallback.c`, is the source code for our library.
+`libcallback.c` is the source code for the library:

 ~~~c
 #define CALLBACKING_API_BUILD